Guidelines for Research Ethics in the Social Sciences and the Humanities

 A) The research community: Researchers have a shared responsibility towards each other within the research community.
 They should behave truthfully, treat each other with respect, and recognise each other’s contributions in projects and publications.
 Researchers have a collective responsibility for promoting the values and norms of research ethics in their teaching, supervision, dissemination, and publication.

-B) Research participants: Researchers have responsibilities towards all persons involved in or affected by research.
-Researchers should respect the participants’ human dignity and
+B) Research participants: Researchers have responsibilities towards everyone who is involved in or participates

 C) Groups and institutions: Disadvantaged and vulnerable groups have a particular need for protection Specific attention may be required in research across cultures or on cultural heritage.
 Public offices and private organisations have a joint responsibility to ensure that their participation in research is in accordance with recognised norms of research ethics.